jeffrafter/jeffrafter.github.io/content/blog/terraform-and-aws/index.md

 # Setup the provider for this Terraform instance
 provider "aws" {
   region  = var.region
+  profile = var.profile
 }
 ```

-Notice that the value for the region uses a _variable interpolation_.
+Notice that the value for the region uses a _variable reference_.
+We've also specified the profile with a variable.
+If you configured `awscli` with a default profile you don't need to include the profile name here.

 > Even though we configured `awscli` with our chosen region `us-east-1`, we still need to set the `region` in the provider block.
 This should be unnecessary but because of how Terraform connects to providers we must include it again.